Michelangelo: Relationships and poetry

+Michelangelo wrote more than three hundred sonnets and madrigals.
+About sixty are addressed to men – "the first significant modern corpus of love poetry from one man to another".

-It is impossible to know for certain whether Michelangelo had physical relationships (Condivi ascribed to him a "monk-like chastity"); speculation about his sexuality is rooted in his poetry.
-He wrote over three hundred sonnets and madrigals.
-The longest sequence, displaying deep romantic feeling, was written to the young Roman patrician Tommaso dei Cavalieri (c.
+The longest sequence, displaying deep loving feeling, was written to the young Roman patrician Tommaso dei Cavalieri (c.
 1509–1587), who was 23 years old when Michelangelo first met him in 1532, at the age of 57.
-The Florentine Benedetto Varchi fifteen years later described Cavalieri as of "incomparable beauty", with "graceful manners, so excellent an endowment and so charming a demeanour that he indeed deserved, and still deserves, the more to be loved the better he is known".
-In his "Lives of the Artists", Giorgio Vasari observed: "But infinitely more than any of the others he loved M. Tommaso de' Cavalieri, a Roman gentleman, for whom, being a young man and much inclined to these arts, [Michelangelo] made, to the end that he might learn to draw, many most superb drawings of divinely beautiful heads, designed in black and red chalk; and then he drew for him a Ganymede rapt to Heaven by Jove's Eagle, a Tityus with the Vulture devouring his heart, the Chariot of the Sun falling with Phaëthon into the Po, and a Bacchanal of children, which are all in themselves most rare things, and drawings the like of which have never been seen."
-Scholars agree that Michelangelo became infatuated with Cavalieri.
+In his Lives of the Artists, Vasari observed: "But infinitely more than any of the others he loved M. Tommaso de' Cavalieri, a Roman gentleman, for whom, being a young man and much inclined to these arts, [Michelangelo] made, to the end that he might learn to draw, many most superb drawings of divinely beautiful heads, designed in black and red chalk; and then he drew for him a Ganymede rapt to Heaven by Jove's Eagle, a Tityus with the Vulture devouring his heart, the Chariot of the Sun falling with Phaëthon into the Po, and a Bacchanal of children, which are all in themselves most rare things, and drawings the like of which have never been seen."
+Some scholars downplay the relationship between Michelangelo and Cavalieri as one of platonic friendship.
 The poems to Cavalieri make up the first large sequence of poems in any modern tongue addressed by one man to another; they predate by 50 years Shakespeare's sonnets to the fair youth:

 Cavalieri replied: "I swear to return your love.
 Never have I loved a man more than I love you, never have I wished for a friendship more than I wish for yours."
-Cavalieri remained devoted to Michelangelo until his death.
+Cavalieri remained devoted to Michelangelo until the latter's death.

 In 1542, Michelangelo met Cecchino dei Bracci who died only a year later, inspiring Michelangelo to write 48 funeral epigrams.
 Some of the objects of Michelangelo's affections, and subjects of his poetry, took advantage of him: the model Febo di Poggio asked for money in response to a love-poem, and a second model, Gherardo Perini, shamelessly stole from him.

-The homoerotic nature of the poetry has been a source of discomfort to later generations.
-Michelangelo's grandnephew, Michelangelo Buonarroti the Younger, published the poems in 1623 with the gender of pronouns changed, and it was not until John Addington Symonds translated them into English in 1893 that the original genders were restored.
-In modern times some scholars insist that, despite the restoration of the pronouns, they represent "an emotionless and elegant re-imagining of Platonic dialogue, whereby erotic poetry was seen as an expression of refined sensibilities", but others read his poems at face value, as a confession of preference for young men over women.